 Free Access to Funds

 A lot of banks also charge fees for other services, such as accessing your account online or writing checks.
-With Kasasa, you don’t pay fees for any of these things.
-The checking account comes with free access to online banking, as well as mobile banking, allowing you to access your account information from any device.
-You can quickly check your balance, make transfers, or pay bills without any extra fees.
+So look for checking accounts with free access to online banking, as well as mobile banking, allowing you to access your account information from any device.
+That way you can quickly check your balance, make transfers, or pay bills without any extra fees.
 You also get free e-statements, a free debit card, and can write as many checks as you like without paying a fee.
 Essentially, you have access to your money any way you want without paying a fee (minus buying the checks you want).

-The benefits of the Kasasa bank account are better than most savings accounts, which typically offer interest rates that are less than 2%.
+Most savings accounts typically offer interest rates that are less than 2%.
 When you compare these benefits to a credit card, the choice is clear.
 Using a credit card actually costs you money over time.
 The interest rate on most credit cards is anywhere from 13% to 20%.
-So failing to pay off your balance in full just one month will end up costing you more than what you would make by making the same charge with the Kasasa account.
+So failing to pay off your balance in full just one month will end up costing you more than what you would make by making the same charge with the checking account.

 So the next time you’re shopping and are asked “Debit or credit?” the choice should be very clear.
-Consider opening up this online checking account to start getting more with your money.
+Consider opening up an online checking account to start getting more with your money.

 Photo Credit: Jesse Michelson